Adkimsm/adkimsm/readme.md

 👋 Hi, I’m Adkimsm.

-- A 9th graders
+- A senior high school student
 - A self-taught coder who is passionate about web technologies and open source.
 - I’m currently learning Vue 3, UI/UX Design & more!
-- Dissatisfied with the status quo but unable to do anything about it.

-> I'm preparing for The Senior High School Entrance Examination, commonly known as the zhongkao (Chinese: 中考, 'Middle Exam'), so I may be not available.
+> The marks of The Senior High School Entrance Examination is going to come, and maybe these days I am not available.

 ![](https://visitor-badge.glitch.me/badge?page_id=adkimsm)